 ^{}If the device is connected, it automatically disconnects.

-Select in 3100/3200 systems, Function in 3400/3600/3800 systems Operating codes cause the control to become Busy.
+^{}Operating codes cause the control to become Busy.

 Nonoperating codes are accepted prior to a Read or Write operation, following the conclusion of a Write and following the receipt of an End of Record signal during a Read.
-Thus, they are accepted even though an operating code is being executed.
+They are accepted even though an operating code is being executed except in the case of executing Write File Mark or Skip Bad Spot functions.